randall-coding/uvdesk-acorn/README.md

 ![uvdesk_endpoint](https://github.com/randall-coding/uvdesk-acorn/assets/39175191/38aaa881-c316-4ca3-b7fd-fc2c9f2a6e7e)

-If there are any errors check your acorn via the UI or with the following command:

-`acorn logs -f uvdesk`

 ## Configure UVdesk

 First you have to go to your acorn uvdesk URL.
 Then follow the on screen installation wizard for configuring your uvdesk.